nat1malk51-png/psychobotV1/README.md

 Pull requests are welcome!

-Here is the expanded, beginner-friendly version of the "Home Hosting" guide.

-I have broken it down into very specific actions (like "Look for the whale icon" or "Open Notepad") to remove any ambiguity for someone who has never used a terminal before.

-You can add this to your README.md or as a separate guide.
 🏠 Home Hosting Guide: Run on Your Laptop/Desktop

 Who is this for?
 Therapists who want to own their data and run the bot from their own computer (Windows or Mac) without paying for a cloud server or needing complex IT skills.